hyperledger/fabric/docs/source/commands/cryptogen.md

 Show the default configuration template

 Flags:
-  --help  Show context-sensitive help (also try --help-long and --help-man).
+  --help            Show context-sensitive help (also try --help-long and
+                    --help-man).
+  --keyalg="ecdsa"  The generated keys' algorithm (ecdsa or ed25519)
 ```